jundalisay/spblist/content/en/material/aether-drag.md

 ---

-Before Newtonian Physics was created, the mainstream Physics was from Descartes who used a 5 Element paradigm, similar to the Asian sciences of Hinduism and Taoism and the Greek sciences Aristotle and Plato.
+Before Newtonian Physics was created, the mainstream Physics was from Descartes who used a 5 Element paradigm, similar to:
+- the Asian sciences of Hinduism and Taoism
+- the Greek sciences Aristotle and Plato.

 This model had 5 Elements, 4 of which are known by Physics as the Standard Model